Find out about the VAT domestic reverse charge procedure which applies to the buying and selling of certain goods and services.

 10.4 Credit and debit notes

-Credit and debit notes record an adjustment to the original supply and their treatment depends on whether the reverse charge applied in the first instance.
+Credit and debit notes record an adjustment to the original supply and their treatment depends on if the reverse charge applied in the first instance.

 Suggested forms of words for credit notes where the reverse charge did apply are: